 How to Hang Wreaths on Outside Windows Properly

 Hanging wreaths on outside windows might seem difficult, but we’ll guide you through the process so that you don’t damage your home.
-The process is different for double-hung windows double-hung windows which have an operable upper sash, versus single-hung windows, which have a stationary upper sash.
+The process is different for double-hung windows, which have an operable upper sash, versus single-hung windows, which have a stationary upper sash.

 Hanging Wreaths on Double-Hung Windows

-All you need is your favorite wreath, ribbon, hot glue and a thumbtack.
+To hang a wreath on a double-hung window, all you need is your favorite wreath, a wide, sturdy fabric ribbon, hot glue and a thumbtack.
 You can even hang your wreath without venturing outside!

-1. Buy festive ribbon.
-Thicker ribbon usually looks best (2+ inches wide).
-The ribbon color and pattern should complement the greenery, the season and your home’s siding.
+- Buy festive ribbon - Wider ribbon usually looks best (2+ inches wide) and will be sturdier than thinner ribbon.
+To create a more cohesive look, the ribbon’s color and pattern should complement the greenery, the season and your home’s siding.

-2. Measure the height of your window.
-Add 8 to 10 inches to that height measurement and cut a length of ribbon that long.
+- Measure the height of your window - Add 8 to 10 inches to that height measurement and cut a length of ribbon that long.
 You can always cut away the excess, but you can’t add more fabric!

-3. Loop the ribbon through the top of the wreath to create a “U” shape.
-If you have vinyl or metal windows, tie the ends of the ribbon into a large knot.
+- Loop the ribbon through the top of the wreath to create a “U” shape - If you have vinyl or metal windows, tie the ends of the ribbon into a large knot.
 If your windows are wooden, you can either tie a knot or leave the ends loose for now.

-4. Use hot glue to secure the ribbon in place on the back of the wreath.
-This will keep it from spinning in the wind and getting lopsided.
+- Use hot glue to secure the ribbon in place on the back of the wreath - This will keep it from spinning in the wind and getting lopsided.
 If you decided to leave the ribbon ends loose (because you have wood windows), glue those loose ends together now as well.

-5. Clean your windows so you don’t have to display your festive wreath on dirty glass.
+- Clean your windows so you don’t have to display your festive wreath on dirty glass – Clean windows look better, and won’t dirty your wreath.
 If locally available, Window Genie® can clean your windows while they hang your wreaths and other holiday decor.
-Bonus!

-6. Open the top of the window and dangle the wreath outside.
-Keep a firm hold on the long tail of the ribbon.
+- Open the top of the window and dangle the wreath outside - Keep a firm hold on the long tail of the ribbon.
 If you used the knotted ribbon method, simply close the top window on the ribbon, with the knot still inside, and lock it.
 If you used the glued-ends method (for wood windows), secure the ribbon on the top sash with a thumbtack before closing and locking the window.

 Extra tips to change the look: